 More detail is also needed to identify wildlife corridors and species that urgently require protection.
 For instance, black cockatoos are critically endangered, and with Collier Golf Park identified as one of the largest roosting sites in the metro area and Jirdarup Bushland - which contains some of the last remnant habitat in the inner south - located nearby, the broader Collier area, including active spaces and nearby reserves, should be recognised as a key wildlife zone.
 A map of these zones - highlighting all wildlife species, significant trees, and vegetation in the City of South Perth that require protection - would be a valuable addition to the strategy, helping to increase public awareness and provide greater clarity.
-Finally, a clear implementation plan, including a timeline for further community consultation, would go a
+Finally, a clear implementation plan, including a timeline for further community consultation, would go a long way in building trust and keeping people engaged.

 Yes.
 I strongly believe that the following should be added: 1.
 Protect key community public open green spaces - including Collier Reserve and its surrounds - by clearly identifying and outlining these areas to prevent exclusive use, privatisation or redevelopment that could reduce tree cover or limit public access.
 Prioritise targeted planting in these areas to increase canopy, shade and usability for players, spectators and park users.
 2. Clearly identify and prioritise green wildlife corridors - including Collier Reserve and its surrounds, which has been identified as a major roosting site - to protect endangered species like the black cockatoos.
 Communicate a stronger commitment to their protection and outline a clear plan for habitat preservation, including planting and maintaining food sources to support their long-term survival.
-3. Conduct suburb-level audits of green infrastructure to assess canopy coverage, species diversity, tree health and age to establish a benchmark for tracking progress and guiding succession planning.
-This is particularly important for identifying and planning the replacement of ageing trees - such as pine trees that provide a critical food source for endangered black cockatoos - by planting additional pines and other complementary food-source species to sustain long-term habitat needs.
-4. Analyse urban heat island effects using thermal and land surface data to identify and map vulnerable areas requiring targeted greening interventions.
+3. Conduct suburb-level audits of green infrastructure to assess canopy coverage, species like reservation, the sublick for source of the endangered black cockatoos.
+Communicate a stronger oback cockatoos - by planting additional pines and other complementary food-source species to sustain long-term habitat needs.
+4. Analyse urban heat Island effects using thermal and land surface data to identify and map vulnerable areas requiring targeted greening interventions.
 This ensures that the strategy is data-driven and actionable.
-5. Establish a 10-year strategy (2025-2035) with phased milestones, supported by three-yearly public consultation, to ensure long-term accountability and community engagement.
+5. Establish a 10-year strategy (2025-2035) with phased milestones, supported by three-yearly reviews and five-yearly public consultation, to ensure long-term accountability and community engagement.